Information on Neem Essential oil (Azadirachta indica)

 Unlike the oil, the leaves have a pleasant odor and the extract made from them is either an alcoholic tincture or a tea.

-Neem oil is used externally for ringworm, eczema, psoriasis, lice, fungal infection, as well as for painful joints and muscles.
+Neem essential oil is used externally for ringworm, eczema, psoriasis, lice, fungal infection, as well as for painful joints and muscles.

 The cosmetic use of Neem oil includes the fighting of acne and pimples, as well as improving skin elasticity.